StartBootstrap/startbootstrap-clean-blog-jekyll/README.md

 ## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
+Start Bootstrap is an open source library of free Bootstrap templates and :s.
 All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * https://startbootstrap.com
 * https://twitter.com/SBootstrap